Health problems

 Checking your eyes

-Your eyes should be checked every year for damaged blood vessels, which can cause sight problems (diabetic retinopathy) and blindness.
+Your eyes should be checked every 1 or 2 years for damaged blood vessels, which can cause sight problems (diabetic retinopathy) and blindness.

 Eye checks can detect damage before it affects your sight.
 Treating damaged blood vessels early can prevent sight problems.

-Speak to your GP immediately if you notice changes to your sight, including:
+Speak to your GP as soon as possible if you notice changes to your sight, including:

 Pregnancy and diabetes